holidahHM/yolo/README.md

 ## How to stop the application
 - Navigate back to your terminal and press "ctrl+c"

-## How to terminate the application completely
- `docker compose down`

  ## The Docker images used in this application are sourced from this repository